-The City of Philadelphia mayoral municipal election will occur on Tuesday, November 7, 2023.
-Pennsylvania is dedicated to making certain that Philadelphia voters 50-plus know how to register to vote, where to vote in person, what the rules are for mail-in, absentee or early voting, and key dates for voting.
+The City of Philadelphia mayoral municipal election occurred on Tuesday, November 7, 2023.
+AARP Pennsylvania is dedicated to making certain that Philadelphia voters, and all voters, 50-plus know how to register to vote, where to vote in person, what the rules are for mail-in, absentee or early voting, and key dates for voting.

 While AARP Pennsylvania strongly encourages people to get out and vote for the candidates of their choice, we do not have a political action committee for donating to candidates, we do not endorse or oppose candidates or contribute to any candidate or political party.